-Data are mean ± SD or n (%).
 1Group 1: 30 mL of lactulose on the day before the colonoscopy, three meals with a low-residue liquid diet, and 2 L of water mixed with polyethylene glycol on the colonoscopy day.

 2Group 2: Regular diet for breakfast and lunch, fasting or a low-residue liquid diet for dinner, and 2 L of water mixed with polyethylene glycol (PEG) on the day before the colonoscopy; 2 L of water mixed with PEG on the colonoscopy day.

+Data are mean ± SD or n (%).
 BMI: Body mass index.

 Table 2 Comparison of the degree of cleansing of the bowel preparation regimens and colonoscopy findings between groups 1 and 2, n (%)